Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 * Create a Gitpod account and install Gitpod Browser extension for chrome.
 * Log into your gitpod account.
 * Go to [Github repository](https://github.com/LiamGaff/Feeling-Lucky-Punk) and click on the green "Gitpod" button.
-* This will open a new Gitpod workspace created from the code in the github repoitory where you can work.
+* This will open a new Gitpod workspace created from the code in the github repository where you can work.

 ## Local IDE
 * Go to my Github repository [here](https://github.com/LiamGaff/Feeling-Lucky-Punk).
 * Under the repository name click on "clone or download"
 * In the clone with HTTPs section copy the clone URL for the repository.
-* In your local IDE open the terminal and change you directory to where you want the clone to be made.
+* In your local IDE open the terminal and change your directory to where you want the clone to be made.
 * In the terminal type _git clone_ and then paste the repoitory URL.
 * Press enter and a clone will be created.